 Best Practices for Charter School Authorizers.

-To meet this priority, an applicant must demonstrate that the State entity has taken steps to ensure that all authorized public chartering agencies implement best practices for charter school authorizing.
+To meet this priority, the State entity must demonstrate it has taken steps to ensure that all authorized public chartering agencies implement best practices for charter school authorizing.

 Competitive Preference Priorities for the Project Narrative